Trump's Plan To Shift His Businesses Is Lacking, Ethics Experts Say

 But the government's chief ethics officer said Trump does need to divest.

-"I don't think divestiture is too high a price to pay to be the president of the United States of America," Walter Shaub, director of the Office of Government Ethics, said Wednesday.
+"I don't think divestiture is too high a price to pay to be the president of the United States of America," Walter Shaub Jr., director of the Office of Government Ethics, said Wednesday.

 Eisen and Painter say that giving up his role as a businessman is a fair expectation for the next president.